 This refers to the basic creation and use of low-carbon fuels that offset carbon use compared to traditional fuels.
 Developers that are generating these types of fuels automatically generate LCFS credits as well.
 This can have a broad variety of applications across industries for businesses that are embracing more low carbon fuels and renewable fuel sources.
 For example, agricultural solar energy installations that are using solar energy to power equipment instead of fuels may want to see if they are generating LCFS credits as well.

 Method 2: Project-Based Crediting

-This refers to specific projects that can reduce emissions in the fuel supply chain, especially for petroleum.
+This refers to specific projects that can reduce emissions in the fuel supply chain, especially petroleum.
 Any project that makes the process of creating petroleum more efficient or reduces emissions in other ways can qualify.
 Carbon capture projects by third parties may also be able to qualify for credit this way.
-If your business is planning on a renewable energy or clean air project, it’s a good idea to check if it qualifies under project-based crediting.
+If your business is planning on renewable energy or a clean air project, it’s a good idea to check if it qualifies under project-based crediting.

 Method 3: Zero-Emissions Vehicle Infrastructure (Capacity-Based) Crediting